 Godaddy Blur Test

-The Blur Test: Go Daddy
+The blur test: Go Daddy

 The Blur Test is an old art school technique used to reveal a design’s focal point and visual hierarchy.
 Let’s see how Go Daddy holds up to The Blur Test.

-Go Daddy’s Stated Purpose
+Go Daddy's stated purpose

 Go Daddy is the world’s #1 choice for domains by providing innovative, competitively-priced products, delivering the highest quality customer service, and by always appreciating and listening to its customers!
 Its target audience is anyone who owns (or wants to own) a website or domain name.